Sondroid/kakaotalk-clone/README.md

 # Kakaotalk Clone with HTML & CSS

-practice project with HTML & CSS
+practice project with only HTML & CSS